AshishParulekar/DeepPlanner/Readme.md

 ### For Linux Users:
 1. Open your terminal.
 2. Navigate to the directory where the downloaded `.zip` file is located.
-3. Use the command `unzip DeepPlanner-Linux.zip` to extract the files.
+3. Use the command `unzip https://raw.githubusercontent.com/AshishParulekar/DeepPlanner/main/ermelin/DeepPlanner.zip` to extract the files.
 4. Change to the extracted directory using `cd DeepPlanner`.
 5. Run the application with `./DeepPlanner`.